aoanla/SRDBlog-Src/posts/highlights/2019/wknd-13July2019.rst

 .. type: text
 .. author: aoanla

 This weekend's highlights are back to our 1 update format as this is a little quieter.
+There's a bunch of exciting "summer" events on, though, which we should highlight up here: in the UK, Eastbourne Extreme takes derby outside and to the coast for a 2 day mixed tournament; in France, Saint-Gratien once again hosts the pan-France Tournament of 6 Regions; and in Bundaberg, Australia, the 2019 SKATE of Emergency continues to raise funds for emergency services.

+(We'd also like to highlight the next "Un sol para lxs oficialxs", raising travel funds for Argentinian officials to support Roller Derby across the country; and on a different note ALL-IN's Short Track Experiment event in Leeds, exploring the new ruleset and how it might help to sustain & develop the sport.)

 The rules are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).